Instant Pot Potato Corn Chowder

 The Instant Pot reigns supreme when it comes to making cozy soups that taste like they have simmered for hours, but come together FAST!
 And that is exactly what this easy recipe for Instant Pot Potato Corn delivers--a creamy, cozy soup with layers of flavor!

 Inspired by my recipe for Potato Corn Chowder, this recipe lets the Instant Pot do the heavy-lifting.
-After a few minutes of hands-on prep, you can walk away and attend to other things, instead of baby-sitting a simmering soup on the stove.
+After a few minutes of hands-on prep, you can walk away and attend to other things, instead of babysitting a simmering soup on the stove.
 And the results are phenomenal!

-Helpful Notes On Ingredients
+Notes on Ingredients

 Ingredients for Instant Pot Potato Corn Chowder labeled on counter.